WHAT'S IN THE BOX?

 Is this challenge only for those living in Northeast Pennsylvania?

 Nope, we want to welcome all to participate in this challenge.
 We had a few in the past participate out of the NEPA area but were still in Pennsylvania.
-We did have one team participate out of the state.
-We can mail your box in the United States.
-Not sure how we would handle international participants but we'll cross that bridge if we get there. ;)
+We did have two teams participate out of the state.
+We did have two international as well.

 How long do participants have to make their film?